Overview

 Yes, we will waitlist.

-I'm scheduled to interview for a PGY-2 position with another department at Cleveland Clinic Florida.
+I have scheduled to interview for a PGY 2 positions with another department at Cleveland Clinic in Florida.
 Can I interview for my preliminary internal medicine internship on the same day?

 We DO NOT interview the preliminary candidates for the Neurology Residency Program.
 This is done by the Department of Neurology.